lucasrafael98/zsh-git-funcs/README.md

 # zsh-git-funcs
-Some git functions for zsh (they may work in bash as well)
+Some git functions for zsh

+This code is mostly not mine, save for some alterations.
+It's here because I want to use it with antigen.